kenybapin/docker-flask-api/README.md

 # Flask API on Docker with PostgreSql

-**Dockerizing a REST API builded on Flask ! <br>This API provides endpoints to get random facts about one of my favourite games... 🕹️ STREET FIGHTER II !**
+**Dockerizing a local REST API builded on Flask ! <br>This API provides endpoints to get random facts about one of my favourite games... 🕹️ STREET FIGHTER II !**

 ## Features